augustoocch/augustoocch/README.md

 - :computer: Docker and Kubernetes management

-- 📖 Currently studying Javascript!
+- 📖 Currently studying React!

 - ❤️ Blockchain enthusiast and technology lover!
 Wanting to perfom these habilities in 2023-2024.